druglogics/pydruglogics/paper/paper.md

 JZ received funding from Astri og Birger Torsteds Legater for cancer research, which contributed to the completion of this work.

-The following people have contributed code to this package or provided help with technical and scientific questions (in alphabetical order):
+The following people have contributed code to this package or provided help with technical and scientific questions (in alphabetical order): Åsmund Flobak, Daniel Nebdal, Eirini Tsirvouli, Marco Fariñas.

-- Åsmund Flobak

-- Daniel Nebdal

-- Eirini Tsirvouli

-- Marco Fariñas

 Special thanks are due for their valuable support and contributions.